Desbordante/desbordante-core/README.md

 * **Python bindings.** Desbordante functionality can be accessed from within Python programs by employing the Desbordante Python library.
 This interface offers everything that is currently provided by the console version and allows advanced use, such as building interactive applications and designing scenarios for solving a particular real-life task.
 Relational data processing algorithms accept pandas DataFrames as input, allowing the user to conveniently preprocess the data before mining patterns.
 * **Web application.** There is a web application that provides discovery and validation tasks with a rich interactive interface where results can be conveniently visualized.
 However, currently it supports a limited number of patterns and should be considered more as an interactive demo.

-A brief introduction into the tool and its use cases is presented [here](https://medium.com/@chernishev/exploratory-data-analysis-with-desbordante-4b97299cce07) (in English) and [here](https://habr.com/ru/company/unidata/blog/667636/) (in Russian).
-Also, a list of various articles and guides can be found [here](https://desbordante.unidata-platform.ru/papers).
+A brief introduction to the tool and its use cases can be found [here](https://medium.com/@chernishev/exploratory-data-analysis-with-desbordante-4b97299cce07) (in English) and [here](https://habr.com/ru/company/unidata/blog/667636/) (in Russian).
+Next, a list of various articles and guides can be found [here](https://desbordante.unidata-platform.ru/papers).
+Finally, an extensive list of tutorial examples that cover each supported pattern is available [here](https://github.com/Desbordante/desbordante-core/tree/main/examples).

 ## Console

 Usage examples:
-1) Discover all exact functional dependencies in a table represented by a .csv file that uses a comma as the separator and has a header row.
+1) Discover all exact functional dependencies in a table stored in a comma-separated file with a header row.
 In this example the default FD discovery algorithm (HyFD) is used.

 ```sh
 python3 cli.py --task=fd --table=../examples/datasets/university_fd.csv , True